hyperledger/bevel/docs/source/prerequisites_machine.md

 Hyperledger Bevel provides the feature of automated validation of the configuration file (network.yaml), this is done using ajv (JSON schema validator) cli.
 The deployment scripts install ajv using npm module which requires npm as prerequisite.

-You can install the latest NPM version from offical [site](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+You can install the latest NPM version from official [site](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).